adgut1509/ProjektZaliczeniowy/docs/parent4/UGchild2/grandchild2.md

 ---
 layout: default
-title: How to open a MemoQ translation memory file (.tmx) in Trados Studio 2021
+title: How to open a MemoQ translation memory file in Trados
-parent: MemoQ files in Trados Studio 2021
+parent: MemoQ files in Trados
 grand_parent: User guide
 nav_order: 3
 ---